TLCFEM/suanPan-manual/docs/Example/Structural/Statics/rc-section-analysis.md

 The [`SingleSection2D`](../../../Library/Element/Special/SingleSection.md) element is **NOT** a connector element.
 Only one node is required to define the element.
-First we define an arbitrary node.
+First, we define an arbitrary node.

 ```
 node 1 0 0